About Us

 In 1984 I graduated with a B.A. in Communication Disorders from Harding University in Searcy, Arkansas.
 At this Christian college, I gained a life focus of service to others.

-Afterward, I received a Master of Arts degree in Audiology from the University of Tennessee.
+Afterward, I received a Masters degree in Audiology from the University of Tennessee.

 I practiced audiology for several years before returning to school to earn the Doctor of Audiology degree from the University of Florida, School of Health Sciences.